Liby99/cwe-bench-java/README.md

 In order to run the scripts, make sure that you have plenty of space on the host machine (as many projects can be very large).
 Fetching repository requires that you have `git`, `wget`, and `python3` available on your system.

-For building, we need Java distributions as well as Maven for package management.
+For building, we need Java distributions as well as Maven and Gradle for package management.
-In case you have a different system than Linux x64, please modify `scripts/jdk_version.json` and `scripts/mvn_version.json` to specify the corresponding JDK/MVN files.
+In case you have a different system than Linux x64, please modify `scripts/jdk_version.json`, `scripts/mvn_version.json`, and `scripts/gradle_version.json` to specify the corresponding JDK/MVN/Gradle files.
 In addition, please prepare 3 versions of JDK and put them under the `java-env` folder.
 This is due to that Oracle requires an account to download JDK, and we are unable to provide an automated script.
 Download from the following URLs: